 Get exclusive member benefits & effect social change.
 Join Today

 Adrenoleukodystrophy (ALD) refers to several different inherited conditions that affect the nervous system and adrenal glands.
-Other names for it are adrenomyeloneuropathy, childhood cerebral ALD, and Schilder-Addison complex.
+The three major categories of ALD are childhood cerebral ALD, adrenomyelopathy, and Addison’s disease.

 The gene that causes ALD was identified in 1993.
-According to the Oncofertility Consortium, it occurs in about 1 in 20,000 to 50,000 people and mainly affects men.
-Women with the gene tend to be asymptomatic (or mildly symptomatic), meaning there are no symptoms.
+According to the Oncofertility Consortium, ALD occurs in about 1 in 20,000 to 50,000 people and mainly affects men.
+Women with the gene tend to be asymptomatic or mildly symptomatic, meaning there are no symptoms or very few symptoms.
 The symptoms, treatments, and prognosis of ALD vary depending on which type is present.
 ALD is not curable, but doctors can sometimes slow its progression.

 There are three types of ALD:

-The adrenoleukodystrophy protein (ALDP) helps your body break down very long chain fatty acids (VLCFA).
-When this doesn’t happen, the fatty acids build up inside your body.
-This can harm the outer layer of the cells in your:
+The adrenoleukodystrophy protein (ALDP) helps your body break down very long chain fatty acids (VLCFAs).
+If the protein doesn’t do its job, the fatty acids build up inside your body.
+This can harm the outer layer of cells in your:

 People with ALD have mutations in the gene that makes ALDP.
 Their bodies don’t make enough ALDP.

 Men are typically affected by ALD at an earlier age than women and usually have more severe symptoms.
-ALD affects males more than females because it is X-linked.
-This means that the gene mutation that causes it is on the X chromosome.
-Men only have one X chromosome, while women have two copies of it.
-That means that women can have one normal gene and one copy with the gene mutation.
+ALD affects males more than females because it is inherited in an X-linked pattern.
+This means that the responsible gene mutation is on the X chromosome.
+Men only have one X chromosome, while women have two.
+Because women have two X chromosomes, they can have one normal gene and one copy with the gene mutation.

 Women who have only one copy of the mutation have much milder symptoms than men.
 In some cases, women who carry the gene don’t have symptoms at all.
 Their normal copy of the gene makes enough ALDP to help mask their symptoms.
 Most women with ALD have adrenomyelopathy.
 Addison’s disease and childhood cerebral ALD are less common.